rusudinu/jwt-auth/README.md

 This is a real-world example of JWT Auth and is production-ready.

+## Usage
+Clone the repository and build with Gradle `./gradlew build`.
+Make sure that your database is running.

+Check if the project is running by starting Swagger in your preferred browser.
+You can find the Swagger documentation [here](http://localhost:8095/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#/).
+Make sure that the dev profile is activated, otherwise you won't be able to access swagger.

 ## API Reference (Swagger)
 After you run the project locally, swagger can be found [here](http://localhost:8095/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#/), if dev profile is activated.